gomorpheus/morpheus-docs/library/blueprints/layouts.rst

 - **Edit:** Edit the Layout
 - **Delete:** Delete the Layout

-.. note:: A Layout that is in use cannot be deleted.
+..
+NOTE:: A Layout that is in use cannot be deleted.

 Available Filters: